wlee88/teme/README.md

 ## Intro
 - I just wanted to fool around and see if i could get slack slash commands working
 - requires `graphicsmagick`
+- currently only works with heroku - aws lambda with api gateway is weird.

 ## Getting started

 - install `graphicsmagick`